ChandrakantBudhalakoti/Apna_Tasty_Restaurant/readme.md

 - **CSS3:** Styling and layout design for a visually appealing presentation.

-- **Bootstrap 5:** Utilized for its responsive grid system, pre-styled components, and utility classes for faster and efficient development.
+- **Bootstrap 5:** Utilized for its responsive grid system, pre-styled components, and utility classes for faster and more efficient development.

 - **JavaScript:** Implementing interactive features like dark mode and scroll reveal effects to enhance user experience.